Priestgill

 Latest Update

-In February 2025, Muirhall Energy received a Town and Country Planning Consent from South Lanarkshire for underground cable routes, supporting the Wind Farm's connection to the grid.
+In February 2025, Muirhall Energy received Planning Consent from South Lanarkshire for the underground cable routes, supporting the Wind Farm's connection to the grid at Elvanfoot Substation.

 Community Investment

-The Priestgill Project will provide Community Investment based on a contribution of £5,000 per installed megawatt per annum (MWpa), as consented this would equate to £231,000 per annum, index linked for the operational lifetime of the project.
-With the consented operational lifetime extension to 40 years, this equates to £9.24 million over the lifetime of the Project.
+The Priestgill Project will provide annual Community Funding of £5,000 per installed megawatt per annum (MWpa), equating to £218,000 per annum, index linked for the operational lifetime of the project.
+With the 40 year consent, this will total over £8.7 million over the lifetime of the Project.

 Initial Investment Fund